Dr Tang Tang

 - MSc in Industrial Design

 - Postgraduate Certificate in Learning and Teaching in Higher Education

 - BEng in Industrial Design

-- Design Research Society
+- Member of the Design Research Society

-- Sustainable Design Network
+- Member of the Sustainable Design Network

 I am teaching a range of sustainable design and design relevant modules for students at undergraduate, MSc and MA levels.